True Friends and Brothers

 On the morning of December 27, between 50 and 100 Rangers once again headed south.
 They reached Lancaster’s snow-covered Queen Street at 2 pm.
 They dismounted at the Sign of the White Swan, gathered their weapons, and walked down King Street.
 When the Paxton Boys reached the workhouse, they encountered Sheriff Hay and Coroner Slough.
 However, as the Rangers approached, the two men stepped aside without protest.

 The Rangers broke down the workhouse door and pursued the fleeing Indians into the yard.
 There they slaughtered the Conestogas.
 Parents were hacked to death in front of their children.
 Others were murdered with musket fire at point-blank range.
-The Paxton Boys cut the hands and feet from several Indians.
+The Paxton Boys cut the hands and feet of several Indians.
 Everyone was scalped.

 Just 12 minutes later, the bloodied killers emerged from the workhouse.
 They mounted their horses and boldly rode around the courthouse, shouting and discharging their firearms.
 They then turned their horses north on Queen Street and headed home.